mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 ])
 ```

 Whoa!
-That's even shorter than the HTML document since we don’t have to worry about closing tags!
+That’s about as short as the original HTML document!

 ## Safer Attributes